MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Calendar/New-MgUserEvent.md

----
+﻿---
 external help file: Microsoft.Graph.Calendar-help.xml Module Name: Microsoft.Graph.Calendar online version: https://learn.microsoft.com/powershell/module/microsoft.graph.calendar/new-mguserevent
 schema: 2.0.0
-ms.prod: non-product-specific
 ---

 # New-MgUserEvent

 ## SYNOPSIS
 Create one or more single-value extended properties in a new or existing instance of a resource.
-The following user resources are supported: The following group resources: See Extended properties overview for more information about when to useopen extensions or extended properties, and how to specify extended properties.
+The following user resources are supported: The following group resources: See Extended properties overview for more information about when to use\nopen extensions or extended properties, and how to specify extended properties.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [New-MgBetaUserEvent](/powershell/module/Microsoft.Graph.Beta.Calendar/New-MgBetaUserEvent?view=graph-powershell-beta)

 ## SYNTAX